-Whether you’re a stroke survivor, a member of your family or a friend has had a stroke, you work with people affected by stroke, or you want to know how to prevent a stroke, please get in touch for information and support.
+Our Stroke Helpline is a place for information and support.
+If you’re a stroke survivor, know someone who has had a stroke, work in stroke or want to know how to prevent a stroke, please get in touch.

 - Monday, Thursday and Friday: 9am-5pm

 - Saturday: 10am-1pm

 You may want to know more about stroke and its effects, what happens after a stroke, or what help and support is available.
 You may have many questions, be looking for some information and practical guidance, or simply want someone to talk to.
 That’s where we can help.

 If you think that you or someone you know is having a stroke, please call 999 immediately.